+977-9841673696

 • HAPE is generally twice as common as HACE

-• HAPE causes much more deaths than HACE
+• HAPE causes many more deaths than HACE

 • HAPE may appear without any preceding symptoms of AMS